SrinivasEsapalli/DevOps-complete/linux/Package-managers/Readme.md

 ### DPKG
 - The base package manager for debian based distributions.
 ### APT
-- a fornt end for the dpkg found in debian.
+- a front end for the dpkg found in debian.
 ### APT-GET
 - Traditional front end for dpkg system found in debian.
 ### Rpm - Red Hat package manager
 - The base package manager for Redhat based distributions.
 ex: Centos, Fedora
 ### YUM
-- a fornt end for the RPM in redhat diributution.
+- a front end for the RPM in redhat diributution.
 ### DNF
 - a more feature-rich front-end for the RPM system.